Quantification and Aggregation over Concepts of the Ontology: FO(Concept)

-FO could be extended to support quantification over concepts in other ways than the one above.
+FO could be extended to support quantification over concepts in other ways than the one presented above.
 Instead of the $\ite{..}{..}{..}$ construct, we could use $\lor$ (and $\land$) with non-strict evaluation.
 Well-guarded quantifications would then be written as follows:

-Also, instead of giving \emph{partial} definitions of values (Def.~\ref{def:term_value} and~\ref{def:form_value}), we could give \emph{total} definitions by assigning an arbitrary value when the term (resp. formula) is undefined.
-We would then show that this arbitrary value does not matter in well-formed formula.
+Also, instead of giving \emph{partial} definitions of values (Def.~\ref{def:term-value} and~\ref{def:form-value}), we could give \emph{total} definitions by assigning an arbitrary value when the term (resp. formula) is undefined.
+We would then show that this arbitrary value is not relevant in well-formed formula.